 Here are some tips to help you get the most from your portrait session.
 If you have a question or concern not addressed by this article, please contact the studio for assistance!

-When photographing multiple people in the studio, I always recommend coordinating your attire.
-Don't feel pressured to have a "uniform" for the portrait, but do wear tones that harmonize, or plan around a certain color palette.
+When photographing multiple people in the studio, I recommend coordinating your attire rather than choosing a "uniform" outfit.
+Wear tones that harmonize, or plan around a certain color palette.

 You may wish to stick with solids or subtle patterns.
 Maybe something simple, like shades of black and gray with jeans.
 Jewel tones like purple can work well too.
 If you’re unsure, it never hurts to ask!